Deale-Shady Side Peninsula Flood Risk Reduction Study

 Project Purpose

-The Sea Level Rise on the Deale-Shady Side Peninsula Feasibility Study will determine cost-effective, feasible mitigation strategies that enhance resilience of the Peninsula in the face of increasing flood inundation levels and storm event intensities/frequencies associated with a changing climate.
-The primary deliverable will include a comprehensive adaptation report that will include a menu of preferred, cost-effective, and feasible mitigation projects that will reduce risks to people and properties within the benefitting area.
+The Deale-Shady Side Peninsula Flood Risk Reduction Feasibility Study, published September 8th, 2025, determines cost-effective, feasible mitigation strategies that enhance resilience of the Peninsula in the face of increasing flood inundation levels and storm event intensities/frequencies associated with a changing climate.
+The primary deliverable includes a comprehensive adaptation report that includes a menu of preferred, cost-effective, and feasible mitigation projects that will reduce risks to people and properties within the benefitting area.
+Preferred projects were determined based on vulnerability to the threats of compound flooding.
+Various desktop analyses, storm water and coastal modeling, and input from the community on climate related concerns were all used to prioritize areas for mitigation strategy implementation.

 The Deale-Shady Side Peninsula